-> Our FundPlay initiative—which provides technology, training, and support to sports-based youth development organizations across the country—helps prospective employees and investors feel connected to our values in a tangible way, making them more likely to engage with our company.
+The FundPlay Foundation—which provides technology, training, and support to sports-based youth development organizations across the country—helps prospective employees and investors feel connected to our values in a tangible way, making them more likely to engage with our company.

-> 6. Increase your margins
+6. Increase your margins

 Organizations have a lot of costs and Kreitz emphasizes the importance of finding your organization’s biggest cost—for example, travel—and trying to reduce it so you have the ability to make more money.